 1871 – Meta Brevoort

-Margaret “Meta” Brevoort comes from a family of Dutch immigrants who made a fortune in New York as property owners, and she was the second most prominent female alpinist of her day behind Walker.
+Margaret “Meta” Brevoort came from a wealthy New York family of Dutch origin who made their fortune in property.
+In the late 19th century, she became one of the most prominent female alpinists of her time, second only to Lucy Walker.

-During the following two weeks, she also became the first woman to ascend the Weisshorn (4,506m) and the Dent Blanche (4,357m).
-She died before her time from a heart infection and was said to have plans for Everest.
+Over the following two weeks, she continued an extraordinary run of climbs.
+She became the first woman to ascend the Weisshorn (4,506m) and the Dent Blanche (4,357m).

 1871 – Emmeline Lewis Lloyd